keptn-workshops/getting-started/04_Automatic_remediation/README.md

+**Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

+At this point, we have learned how Keptn can be used to avoid the deployment of a bad deployment.
+However, there can be situations when a service in production runs in an unhealthy for example by an overload or a wrong configuration.

-## Self-healing in action
+# Excercise 4: Self-healing in action

-Now it's time to deploy our next version of the simplenode service.
-This version meets all SLOs during the performance tests, but there is a hidden flag that causes the service to fail frequently while it is in production.
-This will be detected by Dynatrace, which will send a problem event to Keptn.
+In this exercise, we deploy our next version of the simplenode service:
+* this version meets all SLOs during the performance tests
+* but there is a hidden flag that causes the service to fail frequently while it is in production.

-Using our remediation.yaml file, we can tell Keptn how to automatically remediate problems of a certain type so we can keep the lights up in production.
+Dynatrace will detect this problem and will send a problem event to Keptn.
+Using predefined remediation actions, we can tell Keptn how to automatically remediate problems of a certain type so we can keep the lights up in production.

-### Upload remediation file
+## Configure Remediation Actions

 To tell Keptn what to do in case of a detected problem with our service, we will use a `remediation.yaml` file that looks as follows: